|

 TV & Radio

-In the 19th and half the
+In the 19th and

-of 20th century, Arab media were not strong because of lack
+half the of 20th century, Arab media were not

-of literacy.
-In the period of 1839 to 1912, a Jewish person
+of 1839 to 1912, a Jewish person named Yaacov

-named Yaacov belonging to Egypt, first time, issued a newspaper
+belonging to Egypt, first time, issued a newspaper

 with the objective to spread their cultural ethics.
-Likewise,

-Jamal-al-Din-al-Afghani and Muhammad Abduh printed a paper
+Likewise, Jamal-al-Din-al-Afghani and Muhammad

-in Paris named Al-Uruwa Al-Wuthqa.
-It was the first step
+Al-Wuthqa.
+It was the first step towards the liberal

-in the American University Beirut and requested to establish
+University Beirut and requested to establish the

-the Islamic Political system.
-Later, other newspapers in
+Islamic Political system.
+Later, other newspapers

-Damascus, Haifa, Zionism, Jaffa, etc. also defended it.
+in Damascus, Haifa, Zionism, Jaffa, etc. also

 |